theault/mhackgyver/writeup/AnonEmail.md

 And we deduced the Bad Guy credentials:
 Username = 114196-nUWAQ / Password = nUWAQuXA

-We connected to the service with this credentials and we obtained:
+We connected to the service with these credentials and we obtained:
 ![flag](https://github.com/mhackgyver-squad/mhackgyver/blob/master/writeup/images/AnonEmail.png)